Canadian pilot killed in small plane crash in Panama City

-Authorities in Panama say a Canadian pilot has died after crashing in his small plane shortly after takeoff.
+Authorities in Panama say a pilot from Saskatchewan has died after his small plane crashed shortly after takeoff.

+The director of Panama's civil aviation authority identified the pilot as Ron Simard, who CBC has confirmed is from Meadow Lake, Sask.

+Alfredo Fonseco Mora told CBC News in Spanish that Simard had been living in Chame, in southwest Panama with his wife.

 Video published by local media show the aircraft plunging into the ground Wednesday after lifting off from the Marcos A. Gelabert airport, next to a shopping mall in Panama City.